TFC-343/Prime-Writer-Pakage-4/README.txt

 -------

-this file uses primeList2.txt - and will be created after first run of any app in the folder
+DO NOT run any two codes at the same time in one folder this file uses primeList2.txt - and will be created after first run of any app in the folder

 -------